myslams/ReactApp/README.md

 Flickr feed viewer and search

 This application fetches pubic images from flickr ans hows it to the user.
 The user can also enter tags and search for images based on these tags.

 Demo : http://ec2-52-53-167-255.us-west-1.compute.amazonaws.com
+Deployed o aws EC2 instance and running it using forever.

 The application is designed using nodejs, react, semantic ui( as a css framework) etc.

+After npm install.
+Following are the commands.
+For running the app    : npm start
+For building the app   : npm run build
+For running unit tests : npm test

 Features of the App
 1) Shows images in a property ordered image gallery.